Cats Cuddling: A Guide to Understanding your Cat’s Affections

 - These cats are a match made in heaven for people who want a talkative, affectionate, and people-oriented pet.

 Whatever the setting or situation, cuddling a cat should always be an enjoyable experience for both you and your pet.
 It’s always best practice to let your cat initiate any potential contact, while you keep an eye (or ear) out for signs like purring and nuzzling.
 If they start to climb into your space or onto your lap, then that's a great sign that they’re open to receiving some affection.
 If it gets to the point where you’re able to hold them, make sure you’re supporting their body correctly, keeping your movements slow and steady.
 Try giving a few gentle strokes on the head, under the chin, and along the back.
 Got a cat that doesn’t want to cuddle as often as you’d like them to?
 Begin with some very short, positive interactions as you offer them their favourite treats with some gentle strokes, or a warm blanket to relax on.
-Never force cuddles onto your cat, as it can make them very stressed and then they’ll be even less likely to want them in the future.
-Learn more about how to stimulate your indoor cat here.
+Never force cuddles onto your cat, as it can make them very stressed, and then they’ll be even less likely to want them in the future.

 Studies show that cuddling a cat has genuine psychological and physical benefits for pets and their owners.
 It can help release oxytocin (also known as the love hormone), which promotes relaxation and trust for the cat.
 For humans, time spent cuddling a cat has been linked to lower blood pressure, reduced anxiety, and a decrease in loneliness.
 Regularly interacting with your pets can increase levels of serotonin and dopamine, helping to improve well-being.
 The sound of a cat’s purr has even been found to have a therapeutic effect on humans.